dolphin323/ghera_cleaned/Web/WebViewProceed-UnauthorizedAccess-Lean/README.md

 To defend against this attack, a *secure* app attaches an *Authorization header* while loading the url.
 The *Authorization header* consists of a `Basic` keyword and `username:password` encoded using base64 encoding, separated by a single space.
 This header gets added to the requested url using `WebView#loadUrl(url, additionalHttpHeaders)`.
 This forces *WebView* to send the attached header rather than sending saved credentials.
 On the server side, provided header gets extracted and credentials gets validated at the server side.

+**DISCLAIMER: The way we are securing against this vulnerability is by sending credentials every single time using Authorization header.
+This way the secure app discards the saved credentials.
+This is one of the ways to secure against this vulnerability.
+The best way to secure against this vulnerability is to send credentials using Authorization header only if the newly acquired credentials differ from the credentials used for the previous session.**

 # Steps to build the sample apps and to exploit the vulnerability

 1. Setup a local Web Server.
 We have used Flask here.
 If you want to use Flask follow the instructions [here](https://bitbucket.org/secure-it-i/android-app-vulnerability-benchmarks/src/76cc87180f064b328c37cc57b5c743dba378a5de/Misc/LocalServer/README.md?at=master&fileviewer=file-view-default).